Skip to content

 Vacations are good for everyone.
 Leaders like Hastings and Sandberg have proven you can get more done, build your team, and protect your health by stepping away.

-While the U.S. has been dubbed the “No-Vacation Nation,” I encourage you to buck that trend.
+While the U.S. has been dubbed the “No-Vacation Nation,” We encourage you to buck that trend.
 Book that trip and enjoy the fruit of your hard work—all without sacrificing the progress you’ve made.

 Need a fractional executive assistant without the headaches of hiring?
 We can help.